COMEDY & STORYTELLING ON THE UPPER EAST SIDE

 JOAN JULIET BUCK

 Joan Juliet Buck's 2017 memoir The Price of Illusion is the hilarious, heartbreaking story of her lives in Paris, London and New York, where she wrote for Vogue, Vanity Fair, The New Yorker and others.
 As the editor-in-chief of French Vogue, she lived in a haunted apartment.
 Post-Vogue, she writes, acts (Madame Brassart in Julie and Julia) and tells her stories for The Moth, where The Ghost of The Rue Jacob is a perennial hit.
-She wrote parts of her first two novels in a New York Society Library attic office in the 80s.
+She wrote parts of her first two novels in a New York Society Library attic office.

 A musical comedian, composer, and playwright, James created the one-man show The Bald Faced Truth: Comedy Songs by James Harvey.
 His darkly comedic musical The Crack in the Ceiling was presented at the New York Musical Theatre Festival and the New York International Fringe Festival, where it received the award for Overall Excellence in a Musical.